 Synergisms involving climate change, UV-B, pesticides and disease

-Disease has been implicated as a factor in the decline of amphibian populations worldwide (see our disease page for more details) and it has been suggested that other factors of decline are working synergistically with disease (Blaustein et al. 1994, Laurance et al. 1996, Berger et al. 1998, Daszak 2000, Keisecker et al. 2001).
+Disease has been implicated as a factor in the decline of amphibian populations worldwide, and it has been suggested that other factors of decline are working synergistically with disease (Blaustein et al. 1994, Laurance et al. 1996, Berger et al. 1998, Daszak 2000, Keisecker et al. 2001).
 It is uncertain if these infectious diseases are new agents that recently have been spread to the amphibian's geographic range (Laurance et al. 1996, Lips 1999), or old agents that previously co-existed with the amphibian but the pathogenicity of the agent recently increased or amphibian immune function recently decreased (Carey 1993).
 Here, we detail two examples in which it appears that one or more agents of decline, climate change, UV-B or pesticides, decreased amphibian immune function.

 Climate Change, UV-B and disease: the case of the Western Toad